meenakshi-kushwaha/mmaqshiny/paper.md

 mmaqshiny::mmaqshiny_run()
 ```
 A preloaded dataset appears which is a joined file of sample data collected during a mobile monitoring campaign in Bangalore, India.

+## Glossary
+- `Latitude`:Latitude
+- `Longitude`: Longitude
+- `AE51_BC`: Raw BC data
+- `AE51_BC_NR`: Noise removed BC
+- `AE51_BC_NR_LC`: Noise removed and loading corrected BC
+- `DT8530_PM2.5`: Raw PM2.5
+- `DT8530_PM2.5_RHC`: RH corrected PM2.5
+- `DT8530_PM2.5_RHC_Ref`: Reference and RH corrected PM2.5
+- `DT8530_PM2.5_Ref`: Reference corrected PM2.5
+- `CPC3007_Particle Concentration`: Dilution corrected ultra-fine particle number concentration
+- `Li-COR_CO2`: CO2 data

+## Community guidelines

+1. Contribute to the software

+- Please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.

+2. Report issues or problems with the software / Seek Support

+- Please open an issue in the [issue tracker of the project.](https://github.com/meenakshi-kushwaha/mmaqshiny/issues)

 # Acknowledgements